• Skip to primary navigation

 close up of slice of egg custard pie on a stack of three white plates

 • Unbaked Pie Crust.
 You can totally make your own homemade pie crust, I have a recipe for a brown butter pie crust that would be fabulous.
+All butter pie crust or my flaky pie crust are great options too!
 But if I am honest I often just use a premade frozen pie store-bought crust for ease!!
-Even better if you're buying a pie shell already inside a pie tin!
+Blind-baking the crust briefly helps prevent sogginess and gives structure for a cleaner custard slice.

 • Whole Milk.
 I like to use whole milk when making custard because we want the richness that whole milk provides.